 ϕvug = 2(ϕt – ϕs)

-where ϕs and ϕt are the calculated sonic log porosity and the neutron–density (total) porosity log, respectively.
-Subtracting the level of oomouldic (vug) porosity from the total porosity leads to improved estimates of flowable reservoir storage volume.
+Where ϕs and ϕt are the calculated sonic log porosity and the neutron–density (total) porosity log, respectively.
+Subtracting the oomouldic (vug) porosity from the total porosity leads to improved estimates of flowable reservoir storage volume.

 A neutron tool sees hydrogen abundance.
-In a simple reservoir model for a clean sandstone reservoir, the assumption is that this hydrogen resides in water or hydrocarbons in the intergranular pores of the reservoir.
+In a simple reservoir model for a clean sandstone reservoir, the assumption is that this hydrogen resides in water or hydrocarbons in the reservoir's intergranular pores.
 But the neutron tool also sees as porosity, hydrogen that resides not in a pore, but in a clay mineral (OH), or as non-moveable water bound to clay surfaces, and non-moveable structural water in minerals like gypsum or carnallite (Figure 2).
-It is also why coals show high levels of neutron porosity, which is actually from hydrogen held in compressed organic matter, making up the majority of the coal matrix.
+It is also why coals show high levels of neutron porosity, which is actually from hydrogen held in compressed organic matter, making up most of the coal matrix.
 A density log sees electron density that is converted to a bulk density value.
 A density log does not see OH radicals in a clay mineral as porosity, but it does see clay-bound water and structural water as porosity (Figure 2).

 All three porosity tool outputs cannot differentiate microporosity from larger-scale porosity (Figure 2).
 Once again, this is not usually a problem in well-log porosity calculations (storage volume) in a clean sandstone reservoir as generally there are only minor levels of microporosity present.
 But, in some carbonate reservoirs, microporosity can contribute up to 50% of the total porosity seen by a well log.